visioncortex/SymCode/symcode/doc/symcode.md

 	// Find all clusters inside the region relevant_boxes := []
 	for cluster in clusters:
-		if cluster.centre is in region:
+		if cluster.bounding_box overlaps with region:
 			relevant_boxes.push(cluster.bounding_box)
 	// Compute the boxes in red
 	merged_box := minimum-sized bounding box which encloses all boxes in relevant_boxes